canonical/launchpad-manual/explanation/navigation-menus.rst

 will only return the text without the anchor tag.

-From withing a page template, you can use the following TAL expresion to generate a link:
+From withing a page template, you can use the following TAL expression to generate a link:

 ::